HSRLCLab/SmartFactory_MQTTCommunication/README.md

 ### Doxygen
 Doxygen is used for the documentation of the sourcecode.
-An intorduction to *Doxygen* and how to install it can be found [here](https://github.com/LMazzole/ArdFSM#howto-use-doxygen-in-vscode).
+An intorduction to *Doxygen* and how to install it can be found in the [ArdFSM-Repo](https://github.com/LMazzole/ArdFSM#documentation-with-doxygen).

 ### VSCode PlatformIO
 The used  IDE is [VSCode](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/platformio-ide)-Extension.